tyzmle/tyzmle/README.md

 ***
 # ***INFO;***

-i like things like mlp. homestuck. ranfren. roblox. sally face, and slime rancher
+i like things like mlp. homestuck. roblox. sally face, and slime rancher

 i dont need tonetags but i dont mind using them for others